oapostrophe/oapostrophe.github.io/_posts/2021-07-17-whos-selling-my-info.md

 *The finished extension working on a webpage.*

 Put together, the extension works mostly as expected!
 I manually tested it across the top 100 US websites and found that it successfully detects 91% of opt-out links with 0 false positives.
 A couple of websites, such as [Adobe](https://www.adobe.com/) have links that fail to be detected for reasons that aren't immediately clear.
 Furthermore, while false positives on top website homepages are rare, more niche content can inadvertently trigger the detection algorithm.
-For example, this page with its extensive references to "do not sell" will be wrongly flagged as selling user data.
+For example, this blog page with its extensive references to "do not sell" will be wrongly flagged as selling user data.

 One limitation of the extension is that it only detects the 32% of websites that actually have a CCPA opt out link on their homepage.
 A key finding of my research is that compliance with CCPA is still far from universal; about 1/3 of websites have failed to implement any response to CCPA's right to opt out of sale, and another significant minority have an opt out only in their privacy policy.
 Future development could improve the extension by searching each site's privacy policy in addition to its homepage.
 But ultimately, in the face of significant CCPA noncompliance, to fully know the extent of when users' information is being sold would require other methods of sale and tracking detection.